jamescherti/easysession.el/README.md

 While `desktop.el` is a foundational session management tool for Emacs, it has several limitations:
 - It can be bulky and slow in operation.
 - It primarily saves Emacs' state on exit and restores it on startup, making it difficult to switch between different session files during an editing session.
-- It lacks support for saving and restoring indirect buffers (clones).
-Indirect buffers are secondary buffers that share the same content as an existing buffer but can have different point positions, narrowing, folds, and other buffer-local settings.
-This allows users to view and edit the same file or text content in multiple ways simultaneously without duplicating the actual data.
 - The `desktop.el` package saves and restores major modes and important global variables, which can prevent some packages from initializing correctly.
 For example, the `vdiff` package may stop working after comparing two files and reloading Emacs and the `desktop.el` session.
 This issue has also occurred with a few other packages.
+- The `desktop.el` package lacks support for saving and restoring indirect buffers (clones).
+Indirect buffers are secondary buffers that share the same content as an existing buffer but can have different point positions, narrowing, folds, and other buffer-local settings.
+This allows users to view and edit the same file or text content in multiple ways simultaneously without duplicating the actual data.
+There are third-party packages, such as desktop+, that extend desktop.el to restore indirect buffers.
+However, packages like desktop+ are still based on desktop.el and can cause the issues described above.

 In contrast, `easysession.el` offers enhanced functionality:
 - It supports saving and loading various buffer types, including indirect buffers (clones).